 Instructions

-- Roll it up into a log.
+- Roll the dough into a rectangle.

 Save This Recipe ๐